All-of-Government (AoG) contracts

 How purchasing works

-Once you have signed up to a contract, you are required to purchase related goods and services scoped within that contract.
-For out of scope items, you are free to purchase them elsewhere.
+Each contract is different, however, generally, once you have signed up to a contract, you are required to purchase the goods and services within the scope of that contract from your chosen supplier/s.
+For items out of scope of the contract, you can continue to purchase these through the channels and suppliers you would normally.

 Signing up to an AoG contract does not affect your school leasing arrangements.
-However, you'll need to arrange for a third party agreement with your leasing provider.
+However, some contracts may require you to arrange a third-party purchasing agreement with your leasing provider.

 Last reviewed: Has this been useful?
 Give us your feedback